tuomax7/tuomax7/README.md

 <h2 align="center">My name is Tuomas, and I am a Computer Science student interested in User Interface development. </h2>

-- 🔭 I am currently working on: [FindMyPath](https://github.com/tuomax7/PathBuilder), a web-based path generator using React, Node with TypeScript and MySQL based on the Google Maps API
+- 🔭 I am currently working on: [BogeyBuddies](https://github.com/tuomax7/bogeybuddies), a web application for tracking casual golf rivalries between friends.
+The client is built on NextJS with TypeScripted React and the backend consists of NodeJS and DynamoDB lambda functions facilitated by AWS Amplify.

 - 🌱 I am also learning NextJS, Storybook.js & AWS Amplify